es-progress/zephyr/docs/reference/zephyrctl.md

 Params:
 PROFILE            Customization profile to use
 MODULE             Module/category to run (eg. apt, system).
-                   If prefixed with '~', then the module or the whole category is skipped (e.g ~apt, ~system).
+                   If prefixed with '^', then the module or the whole category is skipped (e.g ^apt, ^system).
                    If none given, all modules will be executed.
 ```